rayferns/exportUsersUtility/README.md

 - Hit enter
 - Review the file .\exportedFiles\ExportUserData.csv

+Note:
+Files within the config folder:
+Prod_DeleteUsers.postman_environment.json
+UAT_DeleteUsers.postman_environment.json
-Note: Due to security reasons, the environment login credentials to UAT and PROD environments have been changed to 'xxxxxxxxx', replace this with your own login credentials to Admin PCT tool
+Due to security reasons, the environment login credentials for UAT and PROD environments have been changed to 'xxxxxxxxx', replace this with your own login credentials to Admin PCT tool